jgm/gitit/README.markdown

 that pandoc is compiled with support for it.
 First, make sure your system has the [pcre][] library installed.
 Then:

-    cabal install pandoc -fhighlighting

-You can skip this step if you don't care about highlighting support.

-You can now install the latest release of gitit:

     cabal update
+    cabal install -fhighlighting pandoc gitit

+If you don't care about highlighting support, you can just do:

     cabal install gitit

+These commands will install the latest released version of gitit.
 To install a version of gitit checked out from the repository, change to the gitit directory and type: